 Boards which have been established to administer various investment and community support programs are required to act honestly, ethically and equitably in all their dealings with stakeholders.

 Executive and non-executive leaders abide by Australian laws – and respect the traditional laws and culture of the Dambimangari People.

 The directors must ensure that they have access to appropriate information and expertise to make sound decisions and judgments.

 They set appropriate public and accountable policies to meet community priorities – and they will ensure that these policies are applied to the decisions and management of Dambimangari affairs.

-Dambimangari Traditional Tours is available to escort visitors to important cultural sites in Dambimangari country.
+Dambimangari Traditional Owners also operate independent tourism ventures that are available to escort visitors to important sites in Dambimangari country.